0xPolygon/polygon-edge-docs/docs/how-tos/howto-bridge-assets/setup-polygon-sdk.md

 In this section, you will setup Polygon SDK network locally.

-First, you will get the codes from the repository, build the codes, and move the binary under /usr/local/bin so that you can run it as a command.
+First, you will clone the repository, build the Polygon-SDK and put the `polygon-sdk` in your `$PATH`.

 ```bash
 $ git clone https://github.com/0xPolygon/polygon-sdk.git